-The ability to tie the Gele is one of the problem faced by most Nigerian women.
+The ability to tie the Gele is one of the problems faced by most Nigerian women.
 Tying the Gele is an art in itself.
 It takes great patience and precision.
-I remember as a child always watching my mom tie the Gele for a special occasion and wondering, 'what in the world...?'.
-Now I find myself doing the same, getting frustrated over tying my gele.
-Because, sometimes it just takes forever.
+I remember as a child always watching my mom tie the Gele for a special occasion and wondering, 'what in the world...?'
+Now I find myself doing the same, getting frustrated over tying my gele, because sometimes it just takes forever.

 But, I seem to have found just the secret to tying the Gele in less time than most Nigerian women would.
 Don't ask me to tell you how long it takes.
 Let's just say, I pre-tie my Geles weeks, and sometimes months ahead of the special event.
 So all I do is just put it on like a hat whenever It's needed.

 For a lot of women, the time it takes to tie the Gele is a deterrent to wearing this essential part of the cultural attire as it can take from half an hour to hours just to get it right.
 This can sometimes be a frustrating process.
 Thus, most Nigerian women have abandoned wearing the Gele altogether.

 One Nigerian man, who is well skilled in the art of tying the Gele, noticed this trend of not wearing the Gele among Nigerian women.
 His name is Segun Gele.
 One day, on location at one Nigerian Wedding, an opportunity presented itself, and he sprung into action, tying the Geles of many invited guests for a price.
 Now, he makes a living doing this at Nigerian gatherings and special occasions here in the USA.
 (See him at work in the video below).

 Though Segun Gele was instrumental in making the tying of gele popular again, even better is the invention of the now very popular Auto-gele.
 I don't really know who gets the credit for this very clever invention.
 One thing is sure, Auto-gele is taking the Internet by storm.